How is MindWing’s professional development plan designed?

 REQUEST A PROFESSIONAL DEVELOPMENT PROPOSAL

-- All participants are Speech Language Pathologists.
-The workshop is designed for the ever broadening role of the SLP; from therapy to the classroom setting.
+- All participants are Speech Language Pathologists - the workshop is designed for the ever-broadening role of the SLP; from therapy to the classroom setting.
 This workshop focuses on oral language development from narrative to expository discourse and builds upon the existing knowledge base and experience of the SLP.
-Participants find this workshop revolutionizes their therapy and gives them a way to get into the classroom, using MindWing’s tools to impact student achievement.
+Participants find this workshop revolutionizes their therapy and gives them a way to get into the classroom, using MindWing's tools to impact student achievement.

 - All participants work with a specific grade level (early childhood, K-2 or 3-5).
 The specific focus is narrative development and the oral language base for comprehension, writing and critical thinking for that age/grade level.

-- All participants are Middle and High School educators teaching science & social studies.
-The workshop will use ThemeMaker® and have a focus on older students working with content area (expository) text, critical thinking skills, conflict resolution.
+- All participants are Middle and High School educators teaching science & social studies—the workshop will use ThemeMaker® and have a focus on older students working with content area (expository) text, critical thinking skills, conflict resolution

 - All participants are in teams of 2 who work with each other in their school.
-Due to Response-to-Intervention (RtI) initiatives, we have seen an increase of school districts employing the "team" style of workshop participation.
-These teams can be comprised of a Classroom Teacher & an SLP, an SLP & a Literacy Coach, a Special Educator & a Classroom Teacher, etc. Here there is a synergistic approach to bringing this methodology back to the school.
-During the workshop, there is a focus on RtI, collaboration, curriculum goals, small and large group activities and collaborative models for lesson planning & sharing.
+Due to Response-to-Intervention (RtI) initiatives, we have seen an increase of school districts employing the “team” style of workshop participation.
+These teams can be comprised of a Classroom Teacher & an SLP, an SLP & a Literacy Coach, a Special Educator & a Classroom Teacher, etc. This is a synergistic approach to bringing this methodology back to the school.
+During the workshop, there is a focus on RtI, collaboration, curriculum goals, small and large group activities, and collaborative models for lesson planning & sharing.

 What is an appropriate length/time frame for MindWing’s professional development?